 Swifts incubate their eggs for between 19 and 25 days.
 To prepare themselves for an aerial life, swift chicks build up their flight muscles in the nest by performing 'press-ups' with their wings.
 For a bird that's used to flying all the time, it must be difficult for them to keep still for so long.
 So, to keep in shape, they perform 'press-ups' using their wings.

 Why swifts are amazing

 Here are our top reasons why they're so fantastic:

 - After leaving the nest where they hatched, they'll keep flying non-stop for three years!

 - They even eat, mate and sleep in the air - they can 'snooze' with one side of their brain at once, and then switch to the other side

 - Some of 'our' swifts migrate as far as South Africa for winter

 - Parent swifts gather insect snacks for their chicks, carrying as many as 1,000 at once.
 Gulp!

-- Swifts like to live in our houses and churches - they squeeze through tiny gaps to nest inside roofs.
+- Swifts nest in houses, churches, old factories and many other types of building - they squeeze through small gaps to nest in cavities inside roofs and walls.

-- At dusk, groups of swifts fly around at high speeds, screaming.
+- At dusk, groups of swifts fly at high speeds around the areas where they are nesting, screaming.